Where44444/where44444.github.io/index.md

 <img src="Me.jpg" alt="hi" style="display:block; width:40%; height:40%; margin-left:auto; margin-right:auto;"/>

 Computer software and hardware repairs.
 Really any problem you may be having with your windows computer you can call me to fix.
-I have fixed hardware, found missing drivers, re-installed operating systems, optimized overall computer performance, and found solutions for everyday computer problems.
+I have fixed hardware, missing drivers, re-installed operating systems, optimized overall computer performance, and found solutions for everyday computer problems.
 I charge $30 if I can fix your system, if I can't, there's no fee.
-I also offer a 25% discount if you're a Student.
+I also offer a 25% discount if your a Student.
 I can come to you or you can bring the computer to me.
-I'm based in Eugene, can go to Springfield too.
+I'm based in Rexburg.
+I go as far north as Ashton, and as far south as Idaho Falls, and anywhere basically 30 miles east or west of Rexburg.

 I CANNOT fix Macs.